Raiden (Mortal Kombat): Midway games

 In Mortal Kombat: Deception, Raiden is defeated by the Deadly Alliance himself.
-When Onaga, Raiden releases his godly essence, resulting in an enormous explosion that kills the alliance, but fails to harm Onaga.
+When Onaga awakens, Raiden releases his godly essence, resulting in an enormous explosion that kills the alliance, but fails to harm Onaga.
 Raiden's essence soon gathers again in Earthrealm, albeit corrupted and reformed into a darker variant of himself.
 Raiden has become furious with the way Earthrealm's inhabitants had treated their realm, which increases once he learns that Shujinko had foolishly unleashed the Dragon King.
 With his patience exhausted, Raiden chooses to take matters into his own hands.
 Exhuming Liu Kang's corpse, he takes it to an underground temple that belonged to the Houan, an ancient sect of necromancers whom he had destroyed centuries earlier, and revives his former ally.

 Despite being aware of the former's deceptive nature, Raiden accepts in an attempt to secretly uncover Shinnok's plans.
 Raiden's role in Armageddon is further expanded in the Konquest mode of Mortal Kombat: Armageddon, when he encounters Taven and reveals to him that he had struck a deal with Shao Kahn, agreeing to let the Emperor conquer and rule all other realms so long as Earthrealm was left alone.
 In return, Raiden agreed to hunt and eliminate Taven for the Kahn so that he could claim Blaze's godlike power for himself.
 Raiden confronts Taven, only to be defeated.
 Raiden would later fight against Shao Kahn when the two became the last surviving warriors.
 The latter emerged victorious, but the former was able to send a message to his past self before Shao Kahn could finish him off.

 In the crossover fighting game Mortal Kombat vs. DC Universe, Raiden fights Shao Kahn until the former sends him into a portal that causes the latter to fuse with Darkseid and turn them into Dark Kahn, which in turn fuses the Mortal Kombat and DC Universes.
 Despite clashes with members of the Justice League, Raiden works with Superman to defeat Dark Kahn and undo the fusions; later imprisoning Darkseid in the Netherrealm.
 In his arcade ending, Raiden returns to his realm to find that exposure to his world's sun has weakened him greatly.
 Quan Chi offers him a jade amulet of unknown origin that can restore his powers.